 Infoline volunteers take healthy living to a new level and make it understandable and actionable for Canadians.
 They work towards Heart and Stroke’s priorities:

-Prevent Disease - Save Lives - Promote Recovery
+Promote Health - Save Lives - Enhance Recovery

 Infoline volunteers provide relevant, understandable information on health, risk factors for heart disease and stroke and prevention strategies to individuals, family members, caregivers, survivors, and healthcare professionals.
 Infoliners also connect individuals to community supports and services including Heart & Stroke programs and provide this support over the phone, email, and other virtual means.